The Man Who Knew Too Much (1956 film)

 The Man Who Knew Too Much is a 1956 American mystery thriller film directed and produced by Alfred Hitchcock, starring James Stewart and Doris Day.
-It is Hitchcock's second film using this title, following his own 1934 film of the same name but featuring a significantly altered plot and script.
+It is a remake of Hitchcock's own 1934 film of the same name, with a similar but significantly altered plot.

 In the book-length interview Hitchcock/Truffaut (1966), in response to fellow filmmaker François Truffaut's assertion that aspects of the remake were by far superior, Hitchcock replied, "Let's say the first version is the work of a talented amateur and the second was made by a professional."

-The film won an Academy Award for Best Original Song for "Que Sera, Sera (Whatever Will Be, Will Be)", sung by Day.
+The film won an Academy Award for Best Original Song for "Que Sera, Sera", sung by Doris Day.
 It premiered at the Cannes Film Festival on April 29, 1956.

 Plot

-An American family – Dr. Benjamin "Ben" McKenna, his wife, popular singer Josephine "Jo" Conway McKenna, and their son Henry "Hank" McKenna – are vacationing in French Morocco.
+An American family – Dr. Ben McKenna, his wife, popular singer Jo Conway, and their son Hank – are vacationing in French Morocco.
 Traveling from Casablanca to Marrakesh, they meet Frenchman Louis Bernard.
 He seems friendly, but Jo is suspicious of his many questions and evasive answers.

 Bernard offers to take the McKennas to dinner, but cancels when a suspicious-looking man knocks at the McKennas' hotel-room door.
 At a restaurant, the McKennas meet friendly English couple Lucy and Edward Drayton.
 The McKennas are surprised to see Bernard arrive and sit elsewhere, apparently ignoring them.

-The next day, visiting the local marketplace with the Draytons, the McKennas see a man chased by police.
+The next day, visiting the Jemaa el-Fnaa with the Draytons, the McKennas see a man chased by police.
 After being stabbed in the back, the man approaches Ben, who discovers he is Bernard in disguise.
 The dying Bernard whispers that a foreign statesman will be assassinated in London and that Ben must tell the authorities about "Ambrose Chappell".
 Lucy returns Hank to the hotel while Ben, Jo and Edward go to a police station for questioning about Bernard's death.
 An officer explains that Bernard was a French Intelligence agent.

 Ben receives a phone call at the police station; Hank has been kidnapped but will not be harmed if the McKennas say nothing to the police about Bernard's warning.
 Knowing Hank was left in Lucy's care, Ben dispatches Edward to locate him.
 When Ben and Jo return to the hotel, they discover Edward checked out.
 Ben realizes the Draytons are the couple Bernard was looking for and are involved in Hank's abduction.
 When he learns the Draytons are from London, he decides he and Jo should go there and try to find them through Ambrose Chappell.